RudolfGeosits/MSP430-Emulator/README.md

   - type 'make' (you can also make clean after)

 - User Instructions
+  - Log onto www.poorhackers.com/emu.html to use the ONLINE web interface

-   The following are instructions on how to use the web interface
+  - The following are instructions on how to use a LOCAL web interface

-  - run the server via ./MSP430
+    - run the server via ./SERVER
     - load index.html from debugger/webclient/index.html to your browser
     - You will be connected